bagit-profiles/bagit-profiles-specification/README.md

 The following fields make up a BagIt profile.
 Each field is a top-level JSON key, as illustrated in the examples that follow.
 LIST in the field definitions indicates that the key can have one or more values, serialized as a JSON array.
 Itemized values separated by a | indicate allowed options for that field.

-1. `bag-profile-info`:
+1. `bagit-profile-info`:

 	A list of tags that describes the profile itself.
-The following tags are required in this section: "Source-Organization", "External-Description", "Version", and "Bag-Profile-Identifier".
+The following tags are required in this section: "Source-Organization", "External-Description", "Version", and "BagIt-Profile-Identifier".
 The first two of these tags are taken from the reserved tags defined in the BagIt spec.
-The value of "Version" contains the version of the profile; the value of "Bag-Profile-Identifier" is the URI where the profile file is available, and will have the same value as the "Bag-Profile-Identifier" tag in bag-info.txt (see below).
+The value of "Version" contains the version of the profile; the value of "BagIt-Profile-Identifier" is the URI where the profile file is available, and will have the same value as the "BagIt-Profile-Identifier" tag in bag-info.txt (see below).
 Inclusion of "Contact-Name," "Contact-Phone" and "Contact-Email," as defined in the BagIt spec, is not required but is encouraged.

 2. `bag-info`:

 	Specifies which tags are required, etc. in bag-info.txt.
 Each tag definition takes two optional parameters: 1) "required" is true or false (default false) and indicates whether or not this tag is required.
 2) "values" is a list of acceptable values.
 If empty, any value is accepted.

-	bag-info.txt must contain the tag 'Bag-Profile-Identifier', with a value of the URI of the JSON file containing the profile.
+	bag-info.txt must contain the tag 'BagIt-Profile-Identifier', with a value of the URI of the JSON file containing the profile.
 Since Bags complying to a profile must contain this tag, they must also contain a bag-info.txt file.

 3. `manifests-required`: LIST